CSCfi/csc-user-guide/docs/apps/structure.md

 cp /appl/soft/bio/structure/strauto/sim.str ./
 ```

-When the input file has been prepared, the strcture job can be launched with command:
+When the input file has been prepared, the strcture job can be launched with the command:
 ```text
 strauto-puhti
 ```
 Strauto, first asks you to check and accept Structure parameters and after that
-submits the structure job to to the batch job system of Puhti.
+submits the structure job to the batch job system of Puhti.
 After that
 it starts monitoring the progress of your job.

 You can leave the monitor process running, but if you want to stop it, press: